 Heat flushes into the junior officer's cheeks.
 He straightens his belt, then issues a command of his own.
 "You heard him.
 Call an ambulance for the old guy."
 Then his voice drops.
 "And take those two suspects into the control room."

-"What should I do with them there?" a middle-aged female officer whispers.
-My friends and I are still close enough to hear her.
+"What should I do with them there?" a middle-aged female officer whispers quietly, but my friends and I can hear her.

 "You know what to do," he mutters.
 "Dispose of them."

 CHAPTER TWO